Code-Institute-Submissions/NikolasKotsikos-NikolasKotsikos-OnlineCV/README.md

     *   ##### First Time Visitor Goals

-        1. I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. I want to easily understand the main purpose of the site.
-        2. I want to be able to easily navigate throughout the site to find information regarding Nikolas.
+        2. I want to be able to easily navigate throughout the site to form an impression of Nikolas as a professional.

     *   ##### Returning Visitor Goals

-        1. I want to contact Nikolas with any questions I may have.
+        1. I want to contact you with any questions I may have.
-        2. I want to be able to easily get a printable copy of Nikolas's information.
+        2. I want to be able to easily get a printable resume of the information.

     *   ##### Frequent User Goals

         1. I want to check to see if there are any newly added projects.
         2. I want to check to see if there are any newly added education milestones.
-        3. I want to easily connect with Nikolas on social media.
+        3. I want to easily connect with you on social media.

 *   #### Design